pitzcarraldo/reduxible/README.md

 reduxible.client(window.__state__, document.getElementById('content'));
 ```

-### `Utility Function`
+### `Utility Functions`

-Reduxible provides some utility function to make redux actions and reducer simpler.
+Reduxible provides some utility functions to make redux actions and reducer simpler.
 You can define actions like below.

 ```js